Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 - Deployed links: Internal links were not working when the site was first deployed.
 File paths were updated to include the website name to show the correct location in the public site.
 - Footer display: the font in the footer wasn't as strong and easily read as I had hoped and this was combatted by adding a text shadow.
+Thism text shadow was later removed and the text changed to black for a better contrast.
 - Chrome Dev Tools was used for their Light House function, image size was flagged for slowing down performance.
 Images that were flagged were deleted, resized using TinyJPG and re-uploaded.

 #### Testing Limitations
 Testing was limited to the three browsers mentioned above, although I had wished to have the site function on Safari as it is a popular browser I could not.
-I do not own an Apple Mac or Tablet and you can no longer download Safari for Windows.I reached out to colleagues and friends to assist with Safari testing but I am not confident to include the results for the purpose of the MS1.
+I do not own an Apple Mac or Tablet and you can no longer download Safari for Windows as far as I could see.I reached out to colleagues and friends to assist with Safari testing but I am not confident to include the results for the purpose of the MS1.

 ## Deployment